A Cutting-Edge Next Generation Firewall

 Malware Detection

-Engine Zero is developed using Machine Learning models and AI algorithms.
-This enables NGAF to deliver 99.76% detection rate of known and unknown malware across the internet.
-Your entire organization stays protected because of Engine Zero's powerful capabilities.
+Sangfor Network Secure integrates with Sangfor Engine Zero, an AI powered malware detection engine.
+Engine Zero is developed using machine learning models and AI algorithms.
+This enables Network Secure to deliver 99.76% detection rate of known and unknown malware across the internet.

 Threat Intelligence

-Sangfor's NGFW integrates with Neural-X, a cloud based AI powered threat intelligence and analytics platform.
+Sangfor Network Secure integrates with Sangfor Neural-X, a cloud-based AI powered threat intelligence and analytics platform.

-Neural-X data is constantly updated to protect against the latest indicators of compromise (IOC)_and adversary Tactics, Techniques and Procedures (TTPs).
-For example, NGAF can send a suspicious DNS address to Neural-X for verification.
-If Neural-X classifies this DNS as a known C&C server, Sangfor NGAF automatically blocks these communications so that no further damage is caused.
+Neural-X is constantly updated to protect against the latest indicators of compromise (IOC) and adversary tactics, techniques, and procedures (TTPs).
+For example, Network Secure can send a suspicious DNS address to Neural-X for verification.
+If Neural-X classifies this DNS as a known C&C server, Network Secure automatically blocks these communications so that no further damage is caused.

 Web Application Firewall (WAF)